Carbon-Labs/whitepapers/uto.md

 ## Proof of Concept <a name="poc"></a>

 Along with development of the smart contract, a dapp will also be available that will demonstrate all features of the smart contract.
-The development for this has already begun and the core functions are working (buying and selling of tokens, and withdrawal of ETH).

 ## Tokens utilising UTO <a name="tokens-utilising-uto"></a>